techidaily/site-games-able/source/_posts/converting-a-playstation-to-work-with-pcmacos-seamlessly.md

  If you're willing to shell out for an extra accessory, the DualShock 4 wireless USB adapter is a great way to use your controller on a computer that doesn't have Bluetooth or for some other reason isn't using the controller very well.
 It's a small USB dongle that enables all the DualShock's features in any app that supports them.
 That means you'll get full rumble, light bar, and even audio through the headphone jack.

  This adapter is no longer officially sold, but third-party versions exist on Amazon and other websites.
 You can find them for a relatively cheap price, and it could be a convenient way of getting full rumble, audio, and other functionality through the DualShock 4\.
-Despite being an older controller, the[DualShock 4 is a better PC controller than the Switch Pro controller](https://www.makeuseof.com/dualshock-4-vs-switch-pro-controller-best-for-pc-gaming/) , despite the latter controller coming out much later.
+Despite being an older controller, the [DualShock 4 is a better PC controller than the Switch Pro controller](https://www.makeuseof.com/dualshock-4-vs-switch-pro-controller-best-for-pc-gaming/) , despite the latter controller coming out much later.
 This controller has stood the test of time for its robust design, superb responsiveness, and comfortable feel.

 ## Game on Your PC With a PS4 Controller